 Fondation BNP Paribas

-The Fondation BNP Paribas, sponsor of the restoration of 12 Kanak masks from New Caledonia in the musée du quai Branly as part of its BNP Paribas for Art programme.
+The BNP Paribas Foundation has funded the restoration of 12 Kanak masks held in the musée du quai Branly as part of its BNP Paribas for Art programme.